aaftab1403/DRF_crud/README.md

-Step 1: Download zip file
+Step 1: Download zip file extract that

 Step 2: activate virtual environment `source .venv/bin/activate` For linux for windows use the one that works with windows